 When you configure a data source, you can adjust the default settings for your charts.
 This can be done on the Charts page.
-To view the chart for the updated data source, click the menu icon , then click Sources , locate the data source, and select the required chart style
+To view the chart for the updated data source, click the menu icon, then click Data Sources , locate the data source, and select the required chart style

 Settings which are common for all chart styles (including Standard and Custom styles) can be accessed in the Global Default Settings menu.
-Otherwise, you can access unique settings for each chart style from the Charts tab (Figure 1).
+Otherwise, you can access unique settings for each chart style under the corresponding section on the Charts tab.

 The Bars style includes most common settings and is used as the example in the step-by-step instructions provided below.

-If you navigated to this page from one of the Connecting to [data source] articles, skip to Step 3.
+If you navigated to this page from one of the Connecting to [data source] articles, skip to Charts section.
 Otherwise, begin with Step 1 below.

 Data Source Name

 My Data Sources

 section, click the source.
 For this example, click Real Time Sales.

 - Click Charts .